Skip to main contentSkip to article

 How does the Additional Property Transfer Tax for foreign buyers work?

 Reference, not tax advice.
-The bracket structure here is stable, but exemption thresholds and rule details update periodically.
+The bracket structure here is stable and verified against the BC Laws statute text; exemption thresholds were re-verified against the BC government FTHB and Newly-Built Home Exemption pages on May 9, 2026.
 Before any actual transaction, run the numbers through the official BC government PTT calculator and have your notary or lawyer confirm.
-For guidance on how PTT factors into a specific purchase strategy — what timing or structure looks like, whether an exemption applies — reach out for a consultation.
+For guidance on how PTT factors into a specific purchase strategy — what timing or structure looks like, whether an exemption applies — send me your numbers and I'll walk the calculation.